xiaoyangnihao/TTS-1/README.md

 All audio processing parameters, model hyperparameters, training configuration etc are specified in `config/config.py`.

-Both the seq2seq model and the vocoder model are separately trained on a single GPU, using automatic mixed precision.
+Both the seq2seq model and the vocoder model need to be trained seperately.

 # Quick start
 ## Train TTS from scratch